adamduvick/adamduvick.github.io/docs/ground-beef-chili.md

 - Optional garnishes: diced avocado, sour cream, shredded Monterey Jack or cheddar cheese
 - Serve with tortilla chips and/or steamed white rice
 - Can be made up to 3 days in advance
-- Don't skim the fat - it contains important flavor compounds from the spices
+- Don't skim the fat—it contains important flavor compounds from the spices

 ## Nutrition Information